-- (a) Use engineering software to transmit RF power continuously (continuous Tx) in the highest power channel - (b) Measure output power through RF cable and power meter - (c) Place the DUT in the positions described in the last section - (d) Set scan area, grid size and other setting on the DASY software - (e) Taking data for the middle channel on each testing position - (f) Find out the largest SAR result on these testing positions of each band - (g) Measure SAR results for other channels in worst SAR testing position if the SAR of highest power channel is larger than 0.8 W/kg
+- (a) Use base station or engineering software (if applicable) to transmit RF power continuously (continuous Tx) in the highest power channel Set base station emulator to allow DUT to radiate maximum output power. - (b) Measure output power through RF cable and power meter. - (c) Place the DUT in the positions as Appendix E demonstrates. - (d) Set scan area, grid size and other setting on the DASY software. - (e) Measure SAR results for the highest power channel on each testing position. - (f) Find out the largest SAR result on these testing positions of each band - (g) Measure SAR results for other channels in worst SAR testing position if the SAR of highest power channel is larger than 0.8 W/kg